Admission of First-Time Freshmen

 Procedure for Admission

-- Send the completed application to the Office of Admissions, or apply online at www.sf.edu for free.
+- Submit a completed application to the Office of Admissions, at sf.edu/apply.

 After Notification of Admission